kurator-org/bdq_issue_to_csv/README.md

     jq -s 'flatten | group_by(.id) | map(reduce .[] as $x ({}; . * $x))' issuelist1.json issuelist2.json > issuelist.json

-Then convert to csv with issueconverter jar
+Then convert to csv with issueconverter jar (produces a converted csv file in output.csv)

 usage: java -jar issueconverter-0.0.2-SNAPSHOT-jar-with-dependencies.jar -f <arg>   JSON file to convert

     java -jar issueconverter-0.0.2-SNAPSHOT-jar-with-dependencies.jar -f issuelist.json

-This (issuelist.json) is the file which is checked in to tdwg/bdq as https://github.com/tdwg/bdq/blob/master/tg2/core/TG2_tests.csv
+The resulting output.csv (produced from issuelist.json) is the file which is checked in to tdwg/bdq as https://github.com/tdwg/bdq/blob/master/tg2/core/TG2_tests.csv

 Java class anotations are shown on the console as issueconverter is running, if desired, you can capture these java annotations for each test to a file: